cthoenes/azure-coredns-forwarder-sample/README.md

 > Private networks already using the private DNS zone for a given type, can only connect to public resources if they don't have any private endpoint connections, otherwise a corresponding DNS configuration is required on the private DNS zone in order to complete the DNS resolution sequence.

 ## Deployment
-There are two options to deploy this sample.
+There are three options to deploy this sample.

 ### Option 1 - Use Azure CLI
 You can deploy the sample using a Azure CLI deployment to your subscription